 If you’re a weekend golf player, the idea of being a professional caddy probably has crossed your mind at least once.
 In your mind, this job is probably an easy one since, hey, it involves hanging out on a golf course, day after day, week after week.
 Beats working in a cubby hole in some forgotten office somewhere, right?
 Not so fast, buddy.
 First of all, playing golf is one thing, helping out the guys who play golf is another.
 While you might just be suffering from the symptoms of cabin fever since you’re holed up in your office staring out the window daydreaming of an escape, the reality of working as a golf caddy is not nearly as funny or as adventurous as Caddyshack.
 Working as a golf caddy is harder than most people think.
+Probably not even as hard as the time I had optimizing my site.
 Way harder.

 If you’ve played golf out when there’s a light drizzle, you might have felt adventurous and bold.
 It’s raining, after all, and you’re having fun.
 Well, what would make for a fun and sentimental memory for you is downright drudgery and a physical challenge for someone who has to do it day after day, which makes the need for hunger suppressants lower.
 Caddies are at the mercy of players’ whim when it comes to the weather.
 Considering the huge loss of tips if you refuse, it often feels you don’t have much choice but work out in the wind and rain.
 What about the sun?
 Actually, that’s just as bad.
 While many golf players like the great outdoors and shining sun, if you have to get out under a hot sun day after day, it can be quite a chore, especially during days when there is no wind so you don’t get a refreshing breeze as the sun beats down on your face.